anon2120/mansur_lox/README.md

 * Admin panel working on YOUR telegram id.

 # How to install
-* 1. You're need to install all requirements (requirements.txt) (Guide in bot)
+* You're need to install all requirements (requirements.txt) (Guide in bot)

-* 2. And just open 'main.py'
+* IMPORTANT: Change Any links for yours files in the Code!
+I'd writed comments

+* Then.
+Open "python3 main.py"
-* 3. Write your TOKEN + ADMIN_ID
+* Write your TOKEN + ADMIN_ID
-* 4. Start the bot, it's all
+* Start the bot, it's all

 # Future
 About new functions, I working of the Database full functions (send logs, banning unbanning users in bot, and etc.)